I’ve been finishing my new 3-D printer.

 - Switched from Cura to Slic3r.

-- Built new 1/2″ solid steel stepper motor mounts – much quieter!
+- Built new 1/2″ solid steel stepper motor mounts – these are much quieter!
 We built these at Vocademy.

 - Finish other calibrations – retraction, extrusion amount

 - Assemble the new effector assembly with better attachment for the 1/2″ bearings (and will use a better adhesive)